-Today’s electric ranges have smooth glass tops and hidden elements that adjust to fit the size of your pots and pans.
-Modern electric ovens now include powerful convection ovens, air-frying, and Wi-Fi connectivity.
-These ovens also feature multiple finishes, touch controls, and large, shiny metal knobs.
+Today’s electric ranges have smooth glass tops and hidden elements that adjust to fit the size of pots and pans.
+Modern electric ovens may include powerful convection cooking and air-frying, as well as Wi-Fi connectivity for convenience.
+These appliances also feature a variety of attractive finishes; touch controls; and large, shiny metal knobs.

-- BEST BUDGET: Amana 4.8 cu. ft.
-Electric Range
+- BEST BANG FOR THE BUCK: GE 5.0 cu. ft.
+Freestanding Electric Range

 - UPGRADE PICK: GE 30 in.
 5.3 cu. ft.
 Slide-In Electric Range

 - BEST DOUBLE OVEN: LG 7.3 cu. ft.
 Double Oven Electric Range

 - BEST SMART: Samsung 30 in.
 6.3 cu. ft.
 Flex Duo Electric Range